 top of page

-Cambugahay Falls, Siquijor - Everything You Need To Know (2024)
+Cambugahay Falls Siquijor: Everything You Need To Know 2025

 Looking for waterfalls on the island of Siquijor?
-Cambugahay is arguably one of the most stunning but also definitely the most crowded!
-That does not mean you should not go, head early at opening and you can experience the falls near to empty and for us the setting was 100% worth the early morning; we even saw an Iguana!
+Cambugahay Falls is arguably one of the most stunning but also definitely the most crowded!
+That doesn't mean you shouldn't go, head early at opening and you can experience the falls near to empty and for us the setting was 100% worth the early morning wake up call; we even saw an Iguana!
+Read on to find out everything you need to know before visiting Cambugahay Falls, from the entrance fee, location, how to get there and whether we think its worth it.

 Contents